-The Mbu puffer, also known as giant puffer, giant freshwater puffer or tetraodon mbu is a very large freshwater puffer fish.
+The Mbu puffer, also known as giant puffer, giant freshwater puffer, or tetraodon mbu, is a huge freshwater puffer fish.
 Growing up to 30 inches in length, Mbu puffers are a challenging species to keep.
 The approach to ownership is so different from most fish that Mbu puffers are sometimes referred to as underwater puppies.

 African puffer fish are found through the Rift Lakes and their connected waterways.
 The Mbu is the biggest puffer fish of them all and is native to the Congo river system into Lake Tanganyika.

 Like puffer fish found in fresh and saltwater worldwide, the Mbu puffer can inflate itself with water or air when alarmed or under attack to make them too large of a target for predators.
 For large Mbu puffers, this can take them to sizes larger than a beach ball.

 Listed tank sizes are the minimum

 |Tank:||50 gals when young, enormous when mature 1000+.|

 |Strata:||Bottom-middle mainly comes up to the top to take food|

 |Hardness:||Medium. dH range: 10.0 to 15.0|